PlayForm/Summary/README.md

 The `Summary` CLI supports [Pieces OS], allowing it to:

--   Enhanced code analysis and summarization.
+-   Generate comprehensive diff logs and release notes automatically.
 -   Provide AI-driven code analysis and insights.
 -   Offer improved context-aware processing of repository changes.
--   Seamlessly interact with other [Pieces OS]-compatible development tools
+-   Seamlessly interact with other [Pieces OS]-compatible development tools.

 By leveraging [Pieces OS], `Summary` can tap into a broader ecosystem of development tools and services, significantly expanding its capabilities beyond basic file processing.